FrancisCrickInstitute/dm3d-pages/tracking.md

 frame after it has disappeared and create a new track with the initializer.

 When two cells are fused.
 I might delete the double mesh and create two new meshes.
-Or I use the furrow and
+Or I center the furrow, and then use the "split mesh button"

 ## Coloring meshes.